• Skip to primary navigation

 Middle Eastern food is a true love of mine.
 My Middle Eastern recipes are family-tested, traditionally made dishes that are as delicious as they are easy to make.
 Stick with me if you love Hummus, Falafel, Tabbouleh, and more!
 I can teach you how to make all the best Middle Eastern foods, from scratch.

-You’ll find many different homemade hummus recipes here on the blog, but I think that this recipe for Roasted Red Pepper Hummus is going to be your favorite.
-I’ll show you how to roast the peppers and whip everything together into a smooth, tangy dip for your carrots or pita chips.
+You’ll find many different homemade hummus recipes on the blog, but I think this Roasted Red Pepper Hummus recipe will be your favorite.
+I’ll show you how to roast the peppers and whip everything into a smooth, tangy dip for your carrots or pita chips.

 If you love the bold flavor of roasted red peppers, you will also want to try my Muhammara Dip.
-It’s a combination of peppers and walnuts that is completely delicious.
+It’s a delicious combination of peppers and walnuts.

 Why You’ll Love This Recipe